Bruneau Dunes State Park

 The dunes are the main event at Bruneau Dunes State Park, especially the park’s 470-foot dune, which Idaho Parks and Recreation identifies as the tallest single-structured sand dune in North America.
 You can climb directly up the sand, hike around the dune field, or rent a sandboard or sand sled from the Visitor Center when rentals are available.
 Off-road vehicles are not allowed on the dunes, so the experience stays quiet and foot-powered.

 Plan your dune time carefully.
-Sand heats up fast, and the park may stop sandboard rentals when the air temperature reaches 80°F or before the Visitor Center closes, so visitors should call ahead or rent early in the day.
+Sand heats up fast, and the park stops sandboard rentals for the day at 3:00 p.m. or when the air temperature reaches 80°F at the park, whichever happens first, and boards must be returned by 4:00 p.m., so visitors should call ahead or rent early in the day.
 Spring and fall are the most comfortable seasons for climbing, photography, and longer walks, while summer visits are best early in the morning or near sunset.
 For photos, late-day light is especially good, when the low sun brings out the dune ridges, shadows, and curves against the desert sky.

 Stargazing and the Observatory